KEY POINTS

 - Commercial/industrial users – commercial and industrial businesses consume a lot of energy and are typically supported with significant infrastructure.
 A large presence/absence of them in your region can impact lines costs.

-- Competition – there are over 30 lines companies in New Zealand who are in charge of the infrastructure needed to deliver power to your home.
+- Competition – there are over 30 lines companies in New Zealand that are in charge of the infrastructure needed to deliver power to your home.
 But some regions are only serviced by one.
 These companies face no competition or incentives to keep their prices low.

 Total costs